winitzki/scall/tutorial/programming_dhall.md

 We find that the hylomorphism terminates only if the data structure generated out of the initial "seed" value `t0` is finite.

-However, it is impossible to assure up front that the data structure of type `GFix F` is finite.
+However, it is impossible to assure up front that a given data structure of type `GFix F` is finite.
 So, in general the hylomorphism code does not guarantee termination and is not acceptable in Dhall.
-(In fact, a function with that type signature cannot be implemented in Dhall.)
+In fact, a function with the type signature of `hylo` cannot be implemented in Dhall.

 #### Depth-limited hylomorphisms

-Implementing hylomorphisms in Dhall requires modifying the type signature shown above, explicitly ensuring termination.
+Implementing hylomorphisms in Dhall is possible if we modify the type signature shown above, explicitly ensuring termination.
-One possibility is to add a `Natural`-valued bound on the depth of recursion and a "stop-gap" value (of type `t → r`).
+One possibility, [shown on an example in the blog post here](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion and a "stop-gap" value.
 The stop-gap value will be used when the recursion bound is smaller than the recursion depth of the data.
 If the recursion bound is large enough, the hylomorphism's output value will be actually independent of the stop-gap value.